mkudzia/c4l-workshop-2016/outline.md

 	* If you're not sure whether you need the 64-bit version, **TODO: Robin help**

 ## The Command Line:
-To start working with the command line:
+To start working with the command line: **TODO: update based on Robin's sample directories**
 ### Mac:
 1. Use Launchpad, or open a Finder window and choose "Applications," then locate the program called "Terminal" (you should find it under "Utilities")
 2. To find out what directory you're in, type ```pwd```